 The sad fact is,however, most of the book will not come as news to those who are drawn to read it.
 Which makes the most interesting parts the analysis Frank gives of Franklin Roosevelt's battle against the Great Depression, and his detailing of where the Obama administration has Hoovered the crisis, rather than moved to escape it.
 In that sense, the absurdity of America's far-right has been doubly-counterproductive.
 Not only to those who embrace it, but as a way of deflecting the centrist liberals from actually dealing with economic realities and economic problems.
 Why take on an obdurate, more aggressive, and more efficient Congress; a rightist mainstream media whose agenda is set by an Australian billionaire's whims, and that large chunk of disillusioned America, when you can sit back on laugh at Newt, Mitt, Santorum, Cain, Palin et al?
 Why worry when Jon Stewart's on once a day?

-Frank never adopts that position, those he's sorely tempted.
+Frank never adopts that position, though he's sorely tempted.
 Which is why it's important to consider the ways in which we are being let down, the ways in which we've handed over governance completely banks and corporations, even handing them the right to free speech as if they were individuals.
 That the victims of all this are being turned into its cheerleaders is a deep irony which Americans don't seem willing to see.
 I might argue it's the inevitable consequence of choosing the fantasy world of Reagan for the reality of the world offered by Jimmy Carter and his successors, and that American discourse simply moved to the right in the same way Mrs. Thatcher did in this country.
 In that sense, Obama, and Clinton before him, are far closer to free-market Reaganauts than to the socialist terrorists the Right would have them be.
-But then, if you believe in fantasy, you need a bogey man when reality hits you in the face.
-Brits like to think Americans possess no sense of irony, though they themselves seem to lack it when considering Messrs Cameron and Clegg, but believe me, Thomas Frank posseses it in spades.
+But then, if you believe in fantasy, you need a bogey man to blame when reality hits you in the face as it's been standing in front of you threatening to do.
+Brits like to think Americans possess no sense of irony, though they themselves seem to lack it when considering Messrs.
+Cameron and Clegg.
+But believe me, Thomas Frank posseses irony spades.
 It doesn't short-change his book, and it's a shame the book can't be air-dropped across the midwest.